garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-laravel.md

 ### Digital Ocean Spaces

 The example project will use [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces/) to upload the user’s avatar.
-You can set-up an account for free to test this out.
+You can set up an account for free to test this out.
 There are a few credentials required that you add in your .env file.

 1. You will need your key & add to DO_SPACES_KEY
 2. You will need your secret & add to DO_SPACES_SECRET
 3. The endpoint will look similar to this [https://fra1.digitaloceanspaces.com](https://fra1.digitaloceanspaces.com) depending on the region you have chosen (DO_SPACES_ENDPOINT).
 4. The region in this example is `fra1` (DO_SPACES_REGION).
-5. Finally the bucket is the unique name you create when you set-up the space (DO_SPACES_BUCKET).
+5. Finally, the bucket is the unique name you create when you set up the space (DO_SPACES_BUCKET).

 Laravel doesn’t come with Digital Ocean configuration out of the box, you can add it into your config/filesystem.php file: